periscuelo/test-blockchain/README.md

 - nextnonce.txt

 You can use Thunder Client to Test API.
-Just use the files on thunder client folder to import and test the endpoint.
+Just use the files on thunder folder to import and test the endpoint.

 ## Commands
  - npm run dev